reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

   }
 }
 ```
-Here we are creating an AWS EC2 instance named "vm-web" of type `t2.micro` using an AMI (Amazon Machine Image) `ami-830c94e3`.
+Here we are creating an [AWS EC2 instance](https://aws.amazon.com/ec2/features/) named "vm-web" of type `t2.micro` using an AMI (Amazon Machine Image) `ami-830c94e3`.
 We also associate two tags with the names `Name` and `Env` with the EC2 instance.

 We can also see the three main parts of configuration :

 1. **Resource**: We define our infrastructure in terms of [resources](https://www.terraform.io/docs/language/resources/index.html).
 Each resource block in the configuration file describes one or more infrastructure objects.
-EC2 instance, an S3 bucket, a Lambda function, or their equivalents from other Cloud platforms are examples of different resource types.
+[S3 bucket](https://aws.amazon.com/s3/), [Lambda function](https://aws.amazon.com/lambda/), or their equivalents from other Cloud platforms are some examples of different resource types.

 2. **Provider**: Terraform uses `providers` to connect to remote systems.
 Each resource type is implemented by a [provider](https://www.terraform.io/docs/language/providers/index.html).
 Most providers configure a specific infrastructure platform (either cloud or self-hosted).
 Providers can also offer local utilities for tasks like generating random numbers for generating unique resource names.

 3. **Terraform Settings**: We configure some behaviors of Terraform like the minimum Terraform version in the [terraform](https://www.terraform.io/docs/language/settings/index.html) block.
-Here we also specify all of the providers each with a source address and a version constraint required by the current module in the `required_providers` block.
+Here we also specify all of the providers, each with a source address and a version constraint required by the current module using the `required_providers` block.

 ### Initializing the Working Directory
 We run Terraform commands from a working directory that contains one or more configuration files.
 Terraform reads configuration content from this directory, and also uses this directory to store settings, caches for plugins and modules, and sometimes state data.